followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/1 Configuration/layoutAlgorithm.md

 <!--/shortDescription-->

 <!--fullDescription-->
 Layout algorithms determine the position and size of tiles and groups.
-Therefore, the chosen algorithm plays the definitive role in the resulting look of the widget. **TreeMap** provides the following algorithms out-of-the-box.
+Therefore, the chosen algorithm plays the definitive role in the resulting look of the widget. **TreeMap** provides the following algorithms out of the box.

 * **Squarified**
 This algorithm lays the items out so that the aspect ratio will be closer to 1.
 In other words, this algorithm tries to make items as square as possible.